 Several studies suggest that daily fish-oil supplements containing Omega-3 fatty acids may help allergy sufferers.
-For breathing difficulties, magnesium may have a positive effect whilst vitamin C and quercetinare thought to be natural antihistamines.
-Naturally found in pineapples, bromelain is often used to reduce swelling in the nose and sinuses after surgery.
+For breathing difficulties, magnesium may have a positive effect whilst vitamin C and quercetin1are thought to be natural antihistamines.
+Naturally found in pineapples, bromelain is often used to reduce swelling in the nose and sinuses after surgery2.

 Can you fight allergies through food?

 It’s thought that making changes to the foods we eat may reduce some common allergy symptoms.
 Apart from certain foods causing direct food allergies in some people, research suggests that the rise in allergic reactions may be due to modern diets consisting of more processed foods.
 Although this has not been proven, eating a healthy, balanced diet packed with essential nutrients is vital for overall health.
 Boosting the immune system with vital vitamins and minerals may help to relieve allergy symptoms in the long run.

 Which foods can help control allergies?

 Histamine is a chemical substance that our immune system releases in response to an allergy trigger.